History

 U3 (Yr7) 1066 -1485

 In Upper 3, the girls will evaluate the methods used by William the Conqueror to consolidate Norman rule and consider how much the Norman Conquest changed England.
-They will study the importance of the medieval Church and learn about the 'Wars of the Cross' and the conflict between Muslims and Christians in the Holy Land.
-They will also learn about the problems faced and decisions taken by a series of medieval monarchs identifying key themes such as struggles with the Church, conflict with the barons and the methods used to maintain control.
+They will study the importance of the medieval Church and investigate the problems faced and decisions taken by a series of medieval monarchs identifying key themes such as struggles with the Church, conflict with the barons and the methods used to maintain control.
+They will also look at the role of women in the medieval world.

 L4 (Yr8) 1509- 1900